ArshKA/LogoRemover/README.md

 # TODO

 Implement a GAN to increase the visual authenticy of the image.
-GANs penalize an impainter on realness which matters more than accuracy in this scenario.
-If the model is not sure whether the missing section contains a button or not for example, it might add a blurry button to minimize loss from the actual picture.
+If the current model is not sure whether the missing section contains a button or not for example, it might add a blurry button to minimize loss from the actual picture.
 However a GAN's loss would lead to a more realistic image rather than accuracy to the actual image, which matters more in this scenario.